George Goring, 1st Earl of Norwich

+Biography

 Goring was the son of George Goring of Hurstpierpoint and Ovingdean, Sussex, and his wife Anne Denny, sister of Edward Denny, 1st Earl of Norwich.
 He matriculated from Sidney Sussex College, Cambridge in 1600, and may subsequently have spent some time in Flanders.
 He was knighted in 1608, became a favourite at court and benefitted from successful overseas policy and monopolies granted by King Charles I. In 1621 he was elected Member of Parliament for Lewes.
 He was made Knight Marshal in 1623.
 He was re-elected MP for Lewes in, 1624, 1625, 1626 and 1628.
 In 1628 he was created Baron Goring.
 He became a privy councillor in 1639 and Vice-Chamberlain of the Household.

 One year later the troubles between Charles and his Parliament became acute and Goring devoted his fortune freely to the royal cause; the king in November 1644 recreated for him the title which he created in 1628 for Lord Denny, Earl of Norwich, his uncle, which had just become extinct on his death.
 He went with Queen Henrietta Maria to the Netherlands in 1642 to raise money for the king, and in the autumn of the next year he was seeking arms and money from Cardinal Mazarin in Paris.
 His acts were revealed to the parliament in January 1644 by an intercepted letter to Henrietta Maria.
-He was consequently impeached of high treason but prudently remained abroad until 1647, albeit deprived of his lands and income, when he received a pass from parliament under a pretext of seeking reconciliation.

-Thus he was able to take a prominent part in the Second Civil War of 1648.
+He was consequently impeached of high treason but prudently remained abroad until 1647, albeit deprived of his lands and income, when he received a pass from parliament under a pretext of seeking reconciliation.Thus he was able to take a prominent part in the Second Civil War of 1648.
 He commanded the Kentish levies, which Fairfax dispersed at Maidstone and elsewhere and was forced to surrender unconditionally at Colchester.
 Norwich's refusal to surrender, even after the cause was known to be hopeless and the people of the town begged him to surrender, was considered to be against the rules of war.
 Two of his commanders were executed after the siege for their part in it.
 Norwich was condemned to exile in November 1648 by a vote of the House of Commons, but the next month the vote was annulled.

 Early in the next year a court formed under John Bradshaw and tried: Norwich, the Duke of Hamilton, Lord Capel, the Earl of Holland and Sir John Owen.
 Each received a death sentence on 6 March 1649, but petitions for mercy were presented to parliament, and Norwich's life was spared by the Speaker's casting vote.
 Shortly after his liberation from prison in May 1649, he joined the exiled court of Charles II who employed him in fruitless negotiations with the duke of Lorraine.
 He became captain of the king's guard at the Restoration, and in consideration of the fortune he had spent or income he had foregone in the king's service a pension of 2000 pounds per year was granted him.

 Norwich died at Brentford on 6 January 1663.